 2015 has been an exciting year!
-It involved being in “Wide Open Opera’s” production of “Things We Throw Away” in Belfast and Dublin, appearing in soon to be released “Dare To Be Wild”directed by Vivienne DeCourcy, being nominated as the best actor in L.A.
-Short Film Festival for “Positive Discrimination” directed by Charlo Johnson, recording original poetry Dioni Mayo in Spain, appearing on stage in “Mother You” directed by Louise White in the Tiger Fringe Festival and Theatre Upstairs production “The Bells Of ” directed by Louisa Sanfrey.
+It involved being in “Wide Open Opera’s” production of “Things We Throw Away” in Belfast and Dublin, appearing in soon to be released “Dare To Be Wild” directed by Vivienne DeCourcy, being nominated as the best actor in L.A.
+Short Film Festival for “Positive Discrimination” directed by Charlo Johnson, recording original poetry Dioni Mayo in Spain, appearing on stage in “Mother You” directed by Louise White in the Tiger Fringe Festival and Theatre Upstairs production “The Bells Of ” directed by Louisa Sanfey.
 Participation in the Theatre Institutes pilot scheme, Prime, was also a highlight.
 This was amazing scheme to help older actors to kick start their careers.

 Liam has trained with John Breen, D.I.T Rathmines Dublin and University College Dublin.
-Has appeared in Brokentalkers Production of the highly acclaimed ‘Silver Stars’ which originated at the Dublin Theatre Festival and has toured internationally in New York, Paris, Auckland and Finland.
-His Theatre roles also include Hamm in ‘End Game’ Kerstin Bernick in ‘Pillars of Society’ David in ‘Kilt’ and various roles in Andrews Lane Production of Harold Pinters ‘Party Time’ and ‘Precisely’.
+Has appeared in Brokentalkers production of the highly acclaimed ‘Silver Stars’ which originated at the Dublin Theatre Festival and has toured internationally in New York, Paris, Auckland and Finland.
+His Theatre roles also include Hamm in ‘End Game’ Kerstin Bernick in ‘Pillars of Society’, David in ‘Kilt’ and various roles in Andrews Lane Production of Harold Pinters ‘Party Time’ and ‘Precisely’.

-His Film and T.V roles include Mr.Boaz in the Tom Hanks Production of ‘City Of Ember’ John Daly in ‘The Easter Seven’ for TG4.
+His Film and T.V roles include Mr.Boaz in the Tom Hanks production of ‘City Of Ember’ John Daly in ‘The Easter Seven’ for TG4.

 To view a sample of some of Liam’s recent work please click below.